BLavery/STM32F407VG-Arduino/README.md

 "Serial" is not through the USB connector, but rather using a USB 3V TTL-uart adapter on UART1 (TX/RX) at PA9 / PA10.

  [<img  src="images/DIY-More-STM32F407VGT6s.png">](images/DIY-More-STM32F407VGT6.png)

+ __Related:__

+For my notes on the 'F103 "BluePill", see https://github.com/BLavery/STM32F103-Arduino

+For my notes on the much smaller STM32F030F4P6, see https://github.com/BLavery/STM32F030F4P6-Arduino .